Find out if your child can get free school meals, how to apply, and understand how to get extra funding for your school.

 A child is eligible for free school meals if their parent/carer (or the child themselves) receives any of the following benefits:

-• Child Tax Credit (CTC) with an annual income of less than £16,190
+Child Tax Credit (CTC) provided you're not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190

 There are different eligibility criteria for families who are not entitled to benefits (NRPF - No Recourse to Public Funds)